How to Make the Most (Financially) Out of Your Military Career

 - Use the Dislocation Allowance when you have to move.
 This allowance is paid once per PCS move and will help cover some of your moving costs.
 This is in addition to the other moving reimbursements you may receive.

-Education and Career Services
+Education and career services

 - Understand the changes that came with the Post-9/11 GI Bill.
 After 9/11, the new GI bill stated that qualified veterans could receive full payment for public state undergraduate tuition and fees, along with an allowance for books and other supplies and a living stipend.
-To qualify, you must have served at least 90 days of continuous service after September 10, 2001.
+To qualify, you must have served at least 90 days of continuous service after Sept.
+10, 2001.

 - Test out of programs after your military service.
-You will learn many skills while you are in the service, and some of these skills may allow you to test out of required college classes.
-The College Level Equivalency Program (CLEP) General Exams and Subject Exams may allow you to get college credit for the skills you have already learned.
+You will learn many skills while in the service, and some of these skills may allow you to test out of required college classes.
+The College Level Equivalency Program (CLEP) General Exams and Subject Exams may let you get college credit for the skills you have already learned.
 The DANTES Subject Standardized Test is another option.
 You can also take Excelsior College Exams to earn actual credits from Excelsior College that can transfer to your chosen school.

 - Have your children or spouse use the Survivor’s and Dependents’ Educational Assistance program.
-The DEA offers tuition assistance to survivors and dependents of service members who are killed or permanently disabled in the line of duty.
+The DEA offers tuition assistance to survivors and dependents of service members killed or permanently disabled in the line of duty.

 - Get tutoring if you need it.
 If you are receiving educational assistance through the VA and need tutoring, you can get a monthly stipend to cover the cost of your tutoring.

 - If you are considering a trade career, consider on-the-job training or apprenticeships.
-The VA offers these programs to qualified veterans who are interested in learning a trade or skill that is not taught through formal classroom instruction.
+The VA offers these programs to qualified veterans interested in learning a trade or skill that is not taught through formal classroom instruction.
 Veterans who choose this route can use their GI Bill benefit to receive a tax-free stipend while in their apprenticeship to help them pay for living expenses while they learn.

 - Learn about transition programs.
 Moving from active duty to civilian work is not always easy.
 Transition programs help you get through this process and into a rewarding career.
-Options include resume writing help, interviewing training, networking workshops and job skills assessments.
+Options include resume writing help, interviewing training, networking workshops, and job skills assessments.

 - Translate your military skills into the skills needed for civilian jobs.
 Sometimes the work you did in the military translates well into a civilian job, but it is called something different.
 Vets.gov maintains a military skills translator that lets you plug in your military skills to see what they are called in the civilian work world.
-This can help you update your resume and cover letter with the terms hiring managers are looking to see.
+This can help you update your resume and cover letter with the terms hiring managers want to see.

-- Get preference for certain federal jobs.
+- Get preference for specific federal jobs.
 The US Department of Labor gives preferential treatment to some members of the military who are searching for work.
 Use the resources and apply for jobs through this program.